Home

 $$ \begin{bmatrix}x & y & z\end{bmatrix} * \begin{bmatrix} c_{00}&c_{01}&{c_{02}}\\ c_{10}&c_{11}&{c_{12}}\\ c_{20}&c_{21}&{c_{22}}\\ \end{bmatrix} $$

-In computer graphics (CG), while 4x4 matrices are often the standard, there are instances where we initially work with 3x3 matrices.
-The reasons for favoring 4x4 matrices will be clarified shortly, but for the moment, let's concentrate on understanding 3x3 matrices.
-As we wrap up this portion of the chapter, we'll demonstrate through pseudocode how to multiply a point \(P\) (or a vector represented in matrix form) by a 3x3 matrix to yield a transformed point \(P_T\).
-Should you need to revisit the basics of matrix multiplication, please refer back to the previous chapter.
-The process involves multiplying each element of a row in the first matrix by the corresponding element of a column in the second matrix, then summing these products to compute each element of the resultant matrix.
-The pseudocode below illustrates this process, and we'll discuss the 4x4 matrix case later on:
+In computer graphics, while 4x4 matrices are often the standard, there are instances where we initially work with 3x3 matrices.
+The reasons why 4x4 matrices are more common will be explained later, but for now, let's use 3x3 matrices as a starting point.
+As we conclude this section of the chapter, we’ll demonstrate through pseudocode how to multiply a point \(P\) (or a vector represented in matrix form) by a 3x3 matrix to yield a transformed point \(P_T\).
+If you need to review the basics of matrix multiplication, please refer to the previous chapter.

 // For the x-component, combine row 1 elements with column 1 elements